Era of Stagnation: Summary

+Anthropometric measures of stagnation

+Per Elizabeth Brainerd, the average height and weight of newborns and adults in the Soviet Union consistently increased from 1940 to 1969, while the infant mortality rate decreased.
+These measures are a good proxy for standard of living as they are linked closely to "nutritional status in infancy, childhood and early adulthood".
+After 1970, however, the increase in child height "appeared to halt or possibly regress slightly in the early 1970s."
+Birth weights similarly declined after 1970.
+There were not significant gains in average adult heights during this period.

+Starting in the 1970s there was a statistical increase in infant mortality rates, but there is some debate around whether the increase was from improved reporting or increased morbidity.
+Brainerd cites the increase in developed regions with complete reporting to show it was real.
+Life expectancy declined for men and stagnated for women.
+In 1965, "female life expectancy nearly equaled that of U.S. women and male life expectancy fell below that of U.S. men by only 2.5 years", but in 1980 there was "a gap of nearly 8.5 years in life expectancy between Russian and U.S. men by 1980, and a gap of 4.3 years for women in that same year."

 Opposition

 Acts of protest took place in reaction to the Warsaw Pact invasion of Czechoslovakia with protesters being dismissed from their jobs, beaten or arrested.
 Eight protesters held a demonstration in Red Square in Moscow and were subsequently imprisoned.
-A number of suspected dissidents had their homes and property searched and a group of Moscow lawyers specialised in defending people charged with anti-Soviet activity.
+A number of suspected dissidents had their homes and property searched and a group of Moscow lawyers specialized in defending people charged with anti-Soviet activity.
 Supporters of these meetings and demonstrations claimed that the arrests were illegal, because there is no criminality in the realization of the human right to obtain and distribute information.
 They asserted this right was part of the Universal Declaration of Human Rights (1948) and the final act of the Conference on Security and Co-operation in Europe (1975).